Train GraphicClick on the map to explore geographics

 « Reply #32 on: May 10, 2018, 11:00:42 »

-On the subject of increases, whether RPI (Revenue Protection Inspector (or Retail Price Index, depending on the context)) + n or whatever.
+On the subject of increases, whether RPI (Revenue Protection Inspector, or Retail Price Index, depending on context) + n or whatever.
 If we are talking about encouraging people to use public transport, an extremely radical proposal is that RPI + n can only implemented when the Fuel escalator is operating.
 The Fuel escalator has been "cancelled" for how many years, whereas the rail fares carry on rising making public transport increasingly less affordable in comparative terms.

-From a personal point of view, there are certain anomalies or flexibilities in the current system which I find it useful being able to do RDG(resolve)-PMH either via GLD or BSK (Brake Standard Corridor (carriage)), wouldn't particularly want to lose that.
+From a personal point of view, there are certain anomalies or flexibilities in the current system which I find it useful being able to do RDG (Rail Delivery Group, or Reading station, depending on context)-PMH either via GLD or BSK (Basingstoke station, or Brake Standard Corridor (carriage), depending on context), wouldn't particularly want to lose that.
 Unfortunately my cycle legs don't tend to make an Advance return leg possible, lack of predictability.

 Logged